HL7/fhir-ips/input/pagecontent/design.md

       - if the source systems has text but no coded data, only the text element is used.
       - if there is neither text or codes representing actual (i.e non-exceptional) concepts:
         - use the appropriate exceptional concept code from the value set if available
-        - use the appropriate concept code from the [DataAbsentReason Code System] if the value set does not have it.
+        - use the appropriate concept code from the [Data Absent Reason Code System](http://hl7.org/fhir/R4/valueset-data-absent-reason.html) if the value set does not have it.
    - *required* binding strength (CodeableConcept or code datatypes):
       - use the appropriate exceptional concept code from the value set